A long introduction

 Know your core...

-There are basically 2 types of questions in an interview: "What did you do in the last job?", and "Can you code this problem?".
-The first one asks about experience, and the second deals with some core knowledge.
-I talk about core knowledge in this section.
+There are basically two types of questions in an interview: “What did you do in your last job?” and “Can you code this problem?”
+The first focuses on experience, while the second tests core knowledge.
+In this section, I’ll talk about core knowledge.

 Experience is no substitute for extra learning

-I must admit, I didn't have more than a few tasks with muti-threading programming, has never done any troubleshooting any multi-process issues.
-The products that I worked on are well-designed that they barely have any race condition.
-New features could be implemented base on well-structured system without requiring developers like me to understand all aspects.
-Being confidence over 4 year experience without extra learning hits hard at the interview for the above reasons.
+I must admit, I’ve had very limited experience with multi-threaded programming and have never troubleshot multi-process issues.
+The products I worked on were so well-designed that race conditions were almost nonexistent.
+New features could be implemented on a well-structured system without requiring developers like me to understand every detail.
+Being confident after four years of experience—without extra learning—hit hard during interviews for the reasons above.

 - C++ Concurrency In Actions Practical Multithreading by Anthony Williams